sgorgun/if-statements/README.md

 Implement the [DoSomething2](IfStatements/Task4.cs#L11) method in the _Task4_ class using a _return_ statement.
 The code should conform to the algorithm on the flowchart above.

-_DoSomething1_ and _DoSomething2_ methods have similar algorithms and they produce the identical result for same input parameter values.
+_DoSomething1_ and _DoSomething2_ methods have similar algorithms and they produce identical results for same input parameter values.

 ### Sub-task 5